paolosalvatori/web-app-redis-sql-db/README.md

 ---
-products: azure,  aspnet, azure-application-insights, azure-app-service, azure-blob-storage, azure-storage-accounts, azure-sql, azure-cache-for-redis, azure-database, azure-functions, azure-log-analytics, azure-nat-gateway, azure-virtual-machines, vs-code
+products: azure,  aspnet, azure-application-insights, azure-app-service, azure-blob-storage, azure-storage-accounts, azure-sql, azure-cache-for-redis, azure-database, azure-web-app, azure-log-analytics, azure-nat-gateway, azure-virtual-machines, vs-code
 ---

 # How to configure a Web App to call Azure Cache for Redis and Azure SQL Database via Private Endpoints

-This sample shows how to configure a Web App running in an [Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/) an [HTTP-triggered Azure Web App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) to access [Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview) and [Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview) using [Azure Private Endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-overview).
-The Azure Web Apps app is hosted in [Azure Web Apps Premium Plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan?tabs=portal) with [Regional VNET Integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration).
+This sample shows how to deploy an infrastructure and network topology on Azure where an ASP.NET Core web application hosted by an [Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/) accesses data from [Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview) and [Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview) using [Azure Private Endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-overview).
+The Azure Web App is hosted in a [Standard, Premium, PremiumV2, PremiumV3](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans) with [Regional VNET Integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration).
-Private endpoints are fully supported also by the Standard tier of Azure Cache for Redis.
+Private endpoints are fully supported also by the Standard tier of [Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-private-link).
 However, to use private endpoints, an Azure Cache for Redis instance needs to have been created after July 28th, 2020.
-Currently, geo-replication, firewall rules, portal console support, multiple endpoints per clustered cache, persistence to firewall and VNet injected caches is not supported.
+Currently, zone redundancy, portal console support, and persistence to firewall storage accounts are not supported.
+In addition, this sample shows  how to disable the public network access from the internet to all the managed services used by the application:

+- Azure Blob Storage Account
+- Azure Key Vault
+- Azure Cache for Redis
+- Azure SQL Database
+- Azure Application Insights

-As an alternative solution, this sample also shows how to deploy Premium Azure Cache for Redis in a virtual neytwork.
-When an Azure Cache for Redis instance is configured with a virtual network is not publicly addressable and can only be accessed from virtual machines and applications within the virtual network or a peered virtual network.
+As an alternative solution, this sample also shows how to deploy Premium Azure Cache for Redis in a virtual network.
+When an Azure Cache for Redis instance is configured with a virtual network, it isn't publicly addressable and can only be accessed from virtual machines and applications within the virtual network.

 For more information, see: